junxit/us-congress-bills-111/metadata.md

 - 2010-12-16 — Senate amendment proposed (on the floor): Amendment SA 4819 proposed by Senator Dorgan for Senator Voinovich.(consideration: CR S10364)
 - 2010-12-16 — Senate amendment submitted
 - 2010-12-16 — Senate amendment submitted
+- 2010-12-17 — Message on Senate action sent to the House.
+- 2010-12-21 — Cleared for White House.
+- 2010-12-21 — DEBATE - The House proceeded with forty minutes of debate on the motion to concur in the Senate amendments to H.R.
+5809.
+- 2010-12-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-12-21 — Mr. Waxman moved that the House suspend the rules and agree to the Senate amendments. (consideration: H8792-8798)
+- 2010-12-21 — On motion that the House suspend the rules and agree to the Senate amendments Agreed to by voice vote. (text as House agreed to Senate amendments: H8792-8793)
+- 2010-12-21 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendments Agreed to by voice vote.(text as House agreed to Senate amendments: H8792-8793)
+- 2010-12-29 — Presented to President.
+- 2010-12-29 — Presented to President.
+- 2011-01-04 — Became Public Law No: 111-364.
+- 2011-01-04 — Became Public Law No: 111-364.
+- 2011-01-04 — Signed by President.
+- 2011-01-04 — Signed by President.